rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 ## 7. Handling Joins

 Until now, we presented some very straightforward examples of queries.
 However, we can also handle joins.
-The good news is that Doobie takes join between tables in a very natural way.
+The good news is that doobie takes join between tables in a very natural way.

 Let's say we want to find a movie by its name.
 We want to retrieve also the director's information and the list of actors that played in the film.
 Using the ER model we presented at the beginning of the article, we have to join three tables: the `movies` table, the `directors` table, and the `actors` table.
-Here is how we can implement it in Doobie:
+Here is how we can implement it in doobie:

 ```scala
 def findMovieByNameProgram(movieName: String): IO[Option[Movie]] = {